auremoser/nicar-2015/nicar_15_mappingjs.md

 ## Talk Data in Charts
 You can use CartoDB's SQL API to query your data and pull it into any charting library of your choosing.

+You can easily wire up a chart of county-level traffic fatalities, [check the code here](http://bl.ocks.org/auremoser/af95a29cd76267d3925e).

 ![Chart-by-County](https://raw.githubusercontent.com/auremoser/nicar-test/master/img/chartjs.png)